ajamolebalikis/AdventureWorks_SqlProject/README.md

 ## Conclusion
-This project demonstrates the power of structured data management using a star schema and efficient data claeaning techniques.
+This project demonstrates the power of structured data management using a star schema and efficient data cleaning techniques.
 By organizing data into fact and dimension tables.
 Dive into the scripts,explore the ER diagram and use this framework to supercharge your data driven decison-making!.

 **THANK YOU!**